 One more good reason to be well prepared before accepting a transfer to another country: Make sure that you can come back early if the match is not good - or stay longer if it is.
 It is too expensive for the company to send you abroad if you should not thrive at all.
 Remind them.

 Just as new people may have been hired you have to remember, that the country you left is not the one you return to.
 If you have been away for a longer time your language may be outdated, your knowledge of local music groups, actors, TV-series etc. is lacking, and the general "zeit-geist" may have changed.
 It is not just you who have changed.

 One way to keep up is to follow the news online and stay in contact with old friends.
-Write - Facebook, email, letters.
-If you have left, how much of their circle have you friends lost?
+Write - Facebook, email, even letters...
+If you have left, how much of their circle have your friends lost?
 5%...???
 They can easily survive socializing with the other 95%, but you need to create a whole new circle of friends while you are away - and a new one when you come back if you have not stayed in touch.
-You can call and Skype - but if you are 10 timezones away how often can you find a good time?
+You can call and Skype - but if you are 10 time zones away, how often can you find a good time?
 Perhaps your friends don't want you to call at 3 a.m.

 Another good reason for writing is that it has beneficial value in processing your thoughts.
 By moving your feelings out of the feel-brain to the action-brain you process some of the stressful experiences of adapting to a new culture.
 How often do we not ask somebody for help only to know the answer as soon as we have had to formulate the problem out loud.
 Writing can work the same way.
 And compared to talking on the phone, writing gives the option of editing before you press the send button.